LetiziaLoparco/Software/README.md

 1. **Quantum Register Visualization**:
    - Set up and visualize a quantum register for a given interaction strength.
-   - Customize parameters for the register size and spacing.

 2. **Correlation Matrix Plotting**:
    - Simulate quantum states and compute correlation matrices.